-In our home market of Sweden, Oatly products had a 53% market share of sales in the total alternative dairy products non-milk based category as of 2020, according to Nielsen.
+In our home market of Sweden, Oatly products had a 53% value share of the total alternative dairy products non-milk based category as of 2020, according to Nielsen.
 The success achieved in our home market, in terms of brand awareness and new product development, has become a clear "north star" for future international expansion.
 After activating the company-wide rebrand between 2013 and 2014 in the Nordics, we re-launched in the United Kingdom in 2016 through specialty cafes and coffee shops and launched a new retail strategy in Germany in 2018.
 In both markets, Oatly quickly drove the oat category from obscurity to surpass sales of all other plant-based milks, including almond and soy, within three years.

 We continued our global expansion by entering the United States in 2017.
 We launched Oatly with a novel approach to the market, focused on targeting coffee's tastemakers, professional baristas at independent coffee shops.
-As of December 31, 2020, within four years of entering the United States, Oatly products can be found in approximately more than 7,500 retail shops and approximately 10,000 coffee shops in the United States, and revenue from the United States was \$100.0 million in 2020.
+As of December 31, 2020, within four years of entering the United States, Oatly products can be found in approximately 8,500 retail shops and approximately 10,000 coffee shops in the United States, and revenue from the United States exceeded \$ million in 2020.

 In 2018, we entered China, focusing again on penetrating specialty coffee and tea shops and quickly generating a powerful brand resonance with consumers.
 We have since used premier foodservice partnerships to rapidly expand across the broader Asian region and facilitate market education for consuming plant-based milks as alternatives to dairy products, particularly with coffee and tea.
-In Asia, as of December 31, 2020, we had a presence in approximately 11,000 coffee and tea shops and approximately more than 6,000 retail and specialty shops, including an exclusive, branded partnership with Starbucks China in over 4,700 stores.
+In Asia, as of December 31, 2020, we had a presence in approximately 11,000 coffee and tea shops and approximately 6,700 retail and specialty shops, including an exclusive, branded partnership with Starbucks China in over 4,700 stores.

 Demand for Oatly products has grown at an incredible rate.
 To date, production capacity has been a major constraint on our growth, and we have made substantial investments to scale our production capacity and address supply shortages.
 In 2019, we opened one production facility in the United States and one in the Netherlands.
-In March 2021, we opened our second U.S. facility.
-Three additional facilities in Singapore, Maanshan, China and Peterborough, the United Kingdom are currently under construction or in the planning stages, and we continue to expand capacity of our existing facilities.
+In spring 2021, we will open our second U.S. facility.
+Two additional facilities in Singapore and Maanshan, China are currently under construction, and we continue to expand capacity of our existing facilities.